uwuser/MCsim/README.md

 # Building and Running MCsim - full-system simulation

-MCsim can be integrated in full-system simulators.
+MCsim can be integrated into full-system simulators.
 We provide a library (libmcsim.so) in order to prepare the interfaces for the CPU simulators.
 After building the MCsim, follow:

 ```
  $ make libmcsim.so
 ```

 # Memory Controller Configurations

 A specific memory controller is built by a configuration file (system.ini}) to define the structure of the queues as well as the operation of each hardware block.
 As an example, we show the configuration for the ORP controller, which requires per requestor buffers and employs "DIRECT" request arbitration, "OPEN" command generation and a specific "ORP" command scheduling policy.

 ```